Security Risk Management

-Matthew Dumpert is a Senior Director with Kroll’s Security Risk Management practice, based in the New York office.
+Matthew Dumpert is an associate managing director with Kroll’s Security Risk Management practice, based in the New York office.
 Matthew is a highly respected security professional, whose unique experience in complex risk-related matters encompasses international investigations, counterintelligence and counterterrorism, executive and force protection, advanced physical security measures/technologies, asset protection, major event planning, and threat intelligence.
 He is particularly skilled in applying security best practices in cross-cultural, multinational, and diverse environments.

 From 2013-2015, Matthew served in the Executive Office of the Secretary of State in Washington, D.C., alongside the most senior members of the State Department, including the Secretary of State, Deputy Secretaries of State, Under Secretaries of State, and their senior staffs.
 Matthew focused primarily on counterintelligence and information security issues, and coordinated with U.S. Embassy colleagues across the globe to ensure proper protections were in place for safeguarding classified materials when the Secretary traveled.